mozuma/mozuma/docs/3-mlmodulekit.md

 ENTRYPOINT ["conda", "run", "-n", "app", "--no-capture-output"]
 ```

-Then build the new docker image:
+Then, we need to build a docker image from the `Dockerfile`:

 ```shell
 docker build . -t my-mlmodule-job
 ```

-And run the resulting container with:
+The previous command has created a docker container
+that we can run with the following command:

 ```shell
 docker run my-mlmodule-job python main.py
 ```

+That's it !
+You should see you script output in the terminal.

 ## Available versions